-We don’t keep a waiting list or accept applications until we have a confirmed pregnancy.
+We don’t keep a waiting list or accept applications until we need to.
 We’ve learned that when we approve applications too far in advance that when kittens become available the applicants often have found kittens elsewhere or changed their minds.
 It takes a long time to review each application so we hope you understand.

-- Kittens are eight weeks old!
+- Kittens are nine weeks old!
 Pick your kitten!

 - Kittens are twelve to fourteen weeks old!
 Pick up your kitten!